bookkeeping tax

 This can be fees paid for market stalls, commission paid for items you have sent out on consignment, and any fees payable for online marketplaces like Etsy.

 Depreciation is required for business assets with a useful life of more than a year.
 There is no minimum guideline on how valuable the asset needs to be before you should try to claim using this method.
-However a good rule of thumb is that assets below $100 in value are better expensed in supplies rather than depreciated.
+However, a good rule of thumb is that assets below $100 in value are better expensed in supplies rather than depreciated.

 The postage costs you incur in sending out your orders should be included here.
 Also, stationery and supplies for running your office (e.g. printers, ink, tape, stapler, pens).
 Anything likely to not be completely used up within a year should be included here.

-82: Supplies (not included in Part III)
+Line 22: Supplies (not included in Part III)

 This should include any supplies you have on hand that you a) expect to use up completely within the year and b) are not directly used to produce your finished products.